 We love Palma’s rich cultural heritage with stunning architecture and works of art.
 And of course the wide open beaches, water sports and deep sea fishing on offer.

 You can take a leisurely walk into the city center from the port.
-If you opt not to book an excursion with the cruise line and want to tour the city, head towards Palma Cathedral.
+If you do not book an excursion with the cruise line and want to tour the city, head towards Palma Cathedral.
 Located in the city’s heart, it’s an excellent spot to start exploring independently.

-Portixol is a 10-minute walk from Palma center if you prefer a beach.
+Portixol is a 10-minute walk from the center of Palma if you prefer a beach.
 Here you will find plenty of local restaurants serving lunch with a view.

 There are many bike and electric scooter rentals along the beachfront, and on a hot day, it’s a great way to explore the coastline.
 If you want to book in advance, then Viator has trustworthy suppliers.